Overheard At Social Media Week Chicago: Day 3

 On how technology can be used to improve politics:

 “The media gives politics a bad name, but there’s a lot of good that happens inside of it.
 Campaigns are a tool to organize and reach out to people who want to enact change and be a part of something bigger than themselves.
 In politics, every person has one vote and every vote matters.
 It’s empowering to give people that vote and give people the tools to show up.
-Technology gives us the change to reach beyond the media and build our own narrative, and bring that part of politics out.”
+Technology gives us the chance to reach beyond the media and build our own narrative, and bring that part of politics out.”

 Aaron Huey, Photographer, National Geographic